bahmoudd/bahmoudd.github.io/docs/arch-install-guide/main-guide.md

 ### Installing Vulkan and OpenGL drivers

 For pretty much any game to work, you need an OpenGL and a Vulkan driver.
-Check your GPU driver for the OpenGL and Vulkan drivers below:
+Check your GPU driver for the corresponding OpenGL and Vulkan drivers below:

 GPU driver            | OpenGL driver                     | Vulkan driver                         |
 --------------------- | --------------------------------- | ------------------------------------- |